LeadingEdgeForum/atlas2/README.md

 To test it out locally, you may run `docker-compose up` and visit http://localhost:6001.

 # Licence
-The code is licenced under creative commons (CC-BY-SA), except the LEF logo (atlas2/build-ui/img/LEF_logo.png).
+The code is licenced under the [Apache Licence 2.0](https://github.com/cdaniel/atlas2/blob/master/LICENSE) , except the LEF logo (atlas2/build-ui/img/LEF_logo.png).

 # Contributing